 Students organize STEM outreach activities at local schools and use their design skills to create products for organizations in need, including the Otterbein Community Garden.

 We work with Student Success & Career Development staff to connect majors with real-world, paid internships on campus and with corporate partners at The Point.

-The Department of Engineering has partnered with some of the country’s largest and most respected companies, including Honda and Nestle PTC, as well as locally-based companies such as Worthington Industries and LakeShore Cryotronics to form an Industrial Advisory Board.
+The Department of Engineering, Computer Science, & Physics has partnered with some of the country’s largest and most respected companies, including Honda and Nestle PTC, as well as locally-based companies such as Worthington Industries and LakeShore Cryotronics to form an Industrial Advisory Board.
 Members of the board have advised the engineering faculty and administration in curriculum development and have provided students with connections to internships and professional engineering societies, including the International Society of Automation.

-Studying in the Engineering Department at Otterbein taught me how to approach and solve problems in different ways.
+Studying Engineering at Otterbein taught me how to approach and solve problems in different ways.
 It was these principles that prepared me well for my internship and allowed me to be a confident, professional, contributing member.